 The first rule in solving any problem is to identify the cause before you seek a solution.
 This is especially true for pest management.
 You MUST identify the pest before you make any attempt to control it.
+The problem may not even be a pest problem, but nutrient deficiency or weather conditions.
 If you need assistance with pest identification, contact your local Extension office.
 Extension offices are located in local county or city governmental units throughout Virginia.
 The agents and staff members of these units are dedicated professionals.
 They are part of a unique alliance between the United States Department of Agriculture, Virginia's land-grant universities, and local government.
 Local Extension offices are listed in the telephone directory.
-There is also a complete list of all Virginia Cooperative Extension offices at www.ext.vt.edu/offices/ on the Internet.
+There is also a complete list of all Virginia Cooperative Extension offices at https://ext.vt.edu/offices.html on the Internet.